-TYPE: – Fossils are found in sandstone blocks which litter the hillside.
-These blocks are largely derived from the old quarries that once existed in the area.
+TYPE: – Fossils are found in the sandstone blocks that litter the hillside.
+These are largely derived from the old quarries that once existed in the area.

 Many sandstone blocks have evidence of seams of brachiopods within them.
 These are shown by hollow brachiopod sections in the sides of the rock.
-When split open, these will often yield brachiopod assemblages on the bedding planes.
-Small trilobite pieces can also be found among the brachiopods.
+When split, these will often yield brachiopod assemblages on the bedding planes.
+Small trilobite pieces can also sometimes be found among the brachiopods.

 You should look for these blocks at the sides of the side path as it rises into the woods after the gate, approximately 100m into the wood.
 There are also blocks to be found a few metres off of the path just before the gate.

-The Ordovician Sandstone at Meifod is around 450million years old.
-It is of Caradoc age and part of the Ogwen Group.
-The sandstone is from the Nod Glas Formation.
+The Ordovician Sandstone at Meifod is about 450miyrs old.
+It is Caradoc in age and part of the Ogwen Group, which is part of the Nod Glas Formation.

-As this is a remote location it is best to visit in pairs or as a group.
-A mobile phone should be taken and someone should be told where you are going and when you expect to be back.
+As this is a remote location, it is best to visit with others.
+A mobile phone should also be taken and someone should be told where you are going and when you expect to be back.

-As this is a peaceful setting alongside a tranquil path it is best to take blocks home to split them there.
-In this case, just a sturdy bag and some packing material is required.
+As this is a peaceful setting alongside a tranquil path, it is best to take blocks home to split them there.
+If this is the case, just a sturdy bag and some packing material is required.
 When home, the blocks can be split using a geological or lump hammer, together with safety glasses.
 However, a geological hammer and glasses may be useful to break up any blocks onsite.